-From this brief analysis, we consider LoRa as the best solution for the connectivity between the devices and the gateway and cellular or Internet Lite as the backhaul solution.
+From this brief analysis, we consider LoRa as the suitable solution for the connectivity between the devices and the gateway and cellular or Internet Lite as the backhaul solution.
 Solutions offered by Internet Lite architecture suits well for accessing the sensor data stored at the local server through WiFi access points.
 In this case data analysis can be locally as this information is mainly consumed locally.
 In addition, it offers backhaul connectivity that can be utilized if pushing of data to cloud is necessary.
-Local server in LoRa network will act as the edge and do data analysis and it can also connect to the WiFi to transmit data to local content server.
-Solution suggested in this thesis can be integrated into Basic Internet solution making use of local storage and access.
-Furthermore, we will use low cost hardware and DIY approach.
-As such, instructions on how to set-up the system and information related to the system will be stored at the local server.
+Local server can host the LoRa network server and act as the edge layer and do data analysis.
+Solution suggested in this thesis can be integrated into Basic Internet solution making use of local storage and local access.
+Furthermore, farmers can access agricultural and information related to the system can be accessed at the WiFi access points.
 This will help build capacity of the local communities to foster further innovations.
 However, the solution we propose can also be implemented as a stand-alone system where LoRa is used for connectivity between sensors and gateway and cellular network is for backhaul.